bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

 **-(p) Day Plan**       - add a quick checklist to my *log.org* (Primary Objectives for the day)

-**-(r) End of day review** - A few questions for EOD, What did I get done? what will I do next? etc. I don't use as often as I should.
+**-(r) End of day review** - A few questions for EOD, What did I get done? what will I do next? etc. I don't use this as often as I should.
 I tend to use the following more consistently.

-**-(w) End of week review** - Same as above but with regards to the whole week
+**-(w) End of week review** - Same as above but with regards to the whole week.
+After a review of what I got done this becomes a plan for the next week as it has a prompt "What's next?".

 ```lisp
 (after! org